ukd1/baremetrics-sms/README.md

 # Baremetrics SMS

 A simple Heroku deployable app which will SMS you and your team with updates on your MRR and growth.
+Read more about [Baremetrics SMS](https://rsmith.co/baremetrics-sms-9a3329208b9b).

 Requirements:
 * a heroku account